 How Do I Get Millipedes?

 Unfortunately, millipedes can choose to inhabit your home or business property without much input from you.
 These nuisance pests look for cool, damp ground like flower beds, gardens, leaf piles, mulch beds, or similar environments.
-Year-round, but especially during the fall, spring, and summer season, millipedes may migrate into structures in great numbers.
+Year-round, but especially during the fall, spring, and summer seasons, millipedes may migrate into structures in great numbers.
 Pest control experts at Viking Pest state unsecured areas of your structures and property can be exploited by these pests in search of ideal conditions.

 How Long Do Millipedes Live?